spectrum-health-systems/.github/profile/Documentation/XmlDocumentationStandards.md

-# Abatab XML documentation guidelines
+# XML documentation guidelines

+> Last updated 2-1-23

 * When possible, link to the [appendix](/man/manAppendix.html) using the following syntax: